|

 punishment we deserved for our sins; He did this

 voluntarily.
-The crucifixion took place on a Friday and
+The crucifixion many believe took place on a Friday and

 hence it became known as "Good Friday".
 That's good news!